Loom: Circular handlooms

+Small jigs also used for circular knitting are also sometimes called circular looms, but they are used for knitting, not weaving.

 Handlooms to power looms

 A power loom is a loom powered by a source of energy other than the weaver's muscles.
 When power looms were developed, other looms came to be referred to as handlooms.
 Most cloth is now woven on power looms, but some is still woven on handlooms.

 The development of power looms was gradual.
-The capabilities of power looms gradually expanded, but handlooms remained the most cost-effective way to make some types of textiles for most of the 18-hundreds.
+The capabilities of power looms gradually expanded, but handlooms remained the most cost-effective way to make some types of textiles for most of the 1800s.
 Many improvements in loom mechanisms were first applied to hand looms (like the dandy loom), and only later integrated into power looms.

 Edmund Cartwright built and patented a power loom in 1785, and it was this that was adopted by the nascent cotton industry in England.
 The silk loom made by Jacques Vaucanson in 1745 operated on the same principles but was not developed further.
-The invention of the flying shuttle by John Kay allow a hand weaver to weave broadwoven cloth without an assistant, and was also critical to the development of a commercially successful power loom.
-Cartwright's loom was impractical but the ideas behind it were developed by numerous inventors in the Manchester area of England where, by 1818, there were 32 factories containing 5,732 looms.
+The invention of the flying shuttle by John Kay allowed a hand weaver to weave broadwoven cloth without an assistant, and was also critical to the development of a commercially successful power loom.
+Cartwright's loom was impractical but the ideas behind it were developed by numerous inventors in the Manchester area of England.
+By 1818, there were 32 factories containing 5,732 looms in the region.

 The Horrocks loom was viable, but it was the Roberts Loom in 1830 that marked the turning point.
 Incremental changes to the three motions continued to be made.
 The problems of sizing, stop-motions, consistent take-up, and a temple to maintain the width remained.
 In 1841, Kenworthy and Bullough produced the Lancashire Loom which was self-acting or semi-automatic.
-This enables a youngster to run six looms at the same time.
+This enabled a youngster to run six looms at the same time.
 Thus, for simple calicos, the power loom became more economical to run than the handloom – with complex patterning that used a dobby or Jacquard head, jobs were still put out to handloom weavers until the 1870s.
-Incremental changes were made such as the Dickinson Loom, culminating in the Keighley-born inventor Northrop, who was working for the Draper Corporation in Hopedale producing the fully automatic Northrop Loom.
+Incremental changes were made such as the Dickinson Loom, culminating in the fully automatic Northrop Loom, developed by the Keighley-born inventor Northrop, who was working for the Draper Corporation in Hopedale.
 This loom recharged the shuttle when the pirn was empty.
 The Draper E and X models became the leading products from 1909.
 They were challenged by synthetic fibres such as rayon.

 By 1942, faster, more efficient, and shuttleless Sulzer and rapier looms had been introduced.